olek/unauthorized/README.md

-While workarounds are a fairly good idea all by themselves (if one deals with api that uses multiple credentials, it is good idea to use one of those approaches anyway), they are not exactly intuitive and will be left out by majority of developers unfamiliar with the details of apache http client library.
+While workarounds are a fairly good idea all by themselves (if one deals with api that uses multiple credentials, it is good idea to use one of those approaches anyway), they are not exactly intuitive and may be left out by many developers unfamiliar with the details of apache http client library.

 Default behavior in this case might be slightly inefficient (with half of http requests having either no credentials or wrong credentials) but it will still